 Welcome to Stone Lakes National Wildlife Refuge, an urban wildlife refuge located in the heart of the Central Valley outside Sacramento.
-Established in 1992, the refuge manages Central Valley habitat for both local and migratory wildlife as well serving as a flood detention basin right outside the city limits.
-Please enjoy the many recreational opportunities at the Refuge throughout the year, from nature walks to waterfowl hunting.
+Established in 1992, the refuge manages Central Valley habitat for both local and migratory wildlife; it also serves as a flood detention basin right outside the city limits.
+Please enjoy the many recreational opportunities at the refuge throughout the year, from nature walks to waterfowl hunting.
 Be safe, have fun, and come learn something new about your wild neighbors.

 Location and Contact Information

 Established in 1992, Stone Lakes National Wildlife Refuge is an urban refuge located 10 miles from downtown Sacramento sandwiched between the city of Elk Grove and agricultural lands.
 Conserving and enhancing Central Valley habitat and wildlife, the refuge hosts a variety of Central Valley habitats including grassland, permanent and seasonal wetland, oak forest, and freshwater slough and lakes.
 Year-round and seasonal public use activities include the free environmental education site Blue Heron Trails, docent guided walks, wildlife viewing paddle program, and a waterfowl hunting program.
 In addition to these activities, the refuge also hosts numerous school environmental education field trips and habitat restoration projects.